ClearFox logoClearFox

 7. 7

-In ClearFox Admin → Data Sources, find Google Analytics → click '+'.
+In ClearFox Admin → Integrations, find Google Analytics → click '+'.
 Paste the contents of the JSON key file and enter the Property ID.

 1. 1